The Gillespie DNA Project has been collecting DNA samples for 15 years from Gillespie born males.

 A secondary link through DNA is to the founding family of Thomas Gillespie and Naomi of Rowan Co, North Carolina, from which this DNA project originated.

 VIDEO – Understanding the different DNA tests & Common Questions answered

 An interview with a Jewish DNA expert Bennett Greenspan who explains in wonderful detail about DNA testing and collection, and answers for me if I am Jewish or not.
 Even though I am Irish on five lines of my father’s family, I found a female in the 5th generation from my mother whose name sounds very Jewish.
-From research I had aleady discovered that to be a Jew one’s mother has to be Jewish, but even that may be obscurred.
+From research I had already discovered that to be a Jew one’s mother has to be Jewish, but even that may be obscured.
 A fascinating explanation of DNA testing for any nationality.

 DNA Health Related Issues